-A Babyccino is a delicious and healthy treat that will be sure to put a smile on your little one’s face!
-It’s also a really fun way to create a few moments to enjoy your own coffee!
+A babyccino is a healthy and a delicious treat that will be sure to put a smile on your little one’s face!
+It’s also a really fun way to create a few moments for yourself to enjoy your own coffee!

-It’s quite simply steamed milk, or frothed milk if you make it without a fancy milk foamer.
+A Babyccino is quite simply steamed milk or frothed milk if you make it without a fancy milk foamer.
 It’s often served with a dusting of chocolate powder or cinnamon and is a child-friendly alternative to cappuccino or a flat white.
-The perfect slow Sunday morning treat or everyday indulgence!

-A trip to a coffee shop can be a great treat and there are so many kid-friendly drinks to choose from.
-But, as a mother of four, I know firsthand the benefits of enjoying a coffee at home rather than going out to a coffee shop.
-Some days getting out with kids can be stressful!
+A trip to a coffee shop can be a great treat, and there are so many kid-friendly drinks to choose from.
+But, as a mother of five, I know firsthand the benefits of enjoying a coffee at home rather than going out to a coffee shop.
+Some days, getting out with kids can be stressful…!

 At home, I can take my time to enjoy my coffee and spend quality time with my kids without the pressure of finishing quickly to make room for other customers or spend the time trying to keep the kids quiet so as not to disturb anyone.